jespeste/jespeste/README.md

 You can see the project [here](https://github.com/jespeste/JetLagS14)

+### Personal finance desktop application in C
+I really don't know how C works, and I would really like to create a decent desktop application.
+GTK to the rescue!

+Will be done in GTK3 for easier access to documentation.

+You can see the project [\<COMING SOON\>](https://google.com)

 <!--
 **jespeste/jespeste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.